5/9/2024

 Operator

 Thank you.
-At this time, we will conduct the question and answer session.
-Please stand by while we compile the Q&A roster.
-Our first question comes from the line of Maxwell Scor of Morgan Stanley.
+At this time, we will conduct the question and answer session Please stand by while we compile the Q&A roster.
+Our first question comes from the line of Maxwell Score of Morgan Stanley.
 Your line is now open.

 speaker

-Great, thank you, and congratulations on the progress.
-So, as far as, can you elaborate a bit more on your marketing strategy, including whether you're exploring -to-consumer campaigns, and which physician specialty is most likely to prescribe PEMGARDA?
+Great.
+Thank you.
+And congratulations on the progress.
+So to start with, can you elaborate a bit more on your marketing strategy, including whether you're exploring direct-to-consumer campaigns and which physician specialty is most likely to prescribe Pemgarda?
 And then finally, you announced plans to initiate a compact clinical trial.
-I'm wondering how you'll leverage these data, and whether you're running this trial in response to specific FDA feedback.
+I'm wondering how you'll leverage these data and whether you're running this trial in response to specific FDA feedback.
 Thank you.

 speaker

 Thanks, Max.
-Let me quickly touch on the second question you raised first, and I'll ask Mark to add anything I forgot, which is to say, a reference to a compact trial is, I think, described a bit in our original press release, but the basis for EUA submission is largely analytics and a little bit of incremental work from our prior clinical development work, stamp and canopy, specifically, as it goes to the treatment EUA, which I think is what you're
+Let me quickly touch on the second question you raised first, and I'll ask Mark to add anything I forgot, which is to say our reference to a compact trial is, I think, described a bit in our original press release, but the basis for EUA submission is largely analytics and a little bit of incremental work from our prior clinical development work, Stamp and Canopy, specifically, as it goes to the treatment EUA, which I think is what you're referring to.
+So the nature of that confirmatory study embraces elements of pharmacokinetics, safety, and clinical virology.
+You know, that study is under active development.
+I'm sure as we refine those elements, we'll share some more details with you.
+But very quickly, Mark, did I leave anything off of that?

 speaker